owinckle/Game-Design/README.md

 # Game Design by Ocean "Yukinox" Winckler
-Repository made to keep track of my learning curve in game developpement.
+Repository made to keep track of my learning curve in game developement.

 # Games (in creation order)
 * TileDrop - Dodge the falling tiles, made with Python3 and Pygame